Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visit the Sistine Chapel| ©Calvin Craig

-If you visit Rome you cannot miss the Vatican Museums, one of its great treasures where you can also see the spectacular Sistine Chapel.
-Everything you need to know you will find in the articles Where to buy tickets for the Vatican and Tickets for the Sistine Chapel in Rome.
+Also, if you visit Rome you can't miss the Vatican Museums, one of its great treasures where you can also see the spectacular Sistine Chapel.
+Did you know that if you book last minute tickets for the Vatican Museums and the Sistine Chapel you will avoid the queues and also have access to all the rooms and galleries open at the time of your visit?

 And although it does not have the fame of the Vatican exhibition halls, the Capitoline Museums are a highly recommended visit that is not usually included in the most typical tourist circuits.
-If you want to know more about this museum, don't miss the article: Tickets for the Capitoline Museums.
+Book your tickets for the Capitoline Museums in advance and be sure to visit what are considered to be the first museums in the world.

 Book your ticket for the papal audience